Grenada Education Center

 Grenada Adult Education Center

 The staff at the Grenada Adult Education Center is available to help adult learners across the span of educational needs.
 Volunteer tutors are recruited to work one-to-one with adult learners who need to learn to read or to improve their reading levels.
-Adult services available at this site include adult literacy tutoring, volunteer tutor training, Adult Education (AE) classes, high school equivalency test preparation, and English-as-a-Second-Language (ESL) classes, and adult GED® and HiSET® testing.
-Participants must be a least 18 years old and have verification they are no longer enrolled in K-12 school.
+Adult services available at this site include adult literacy tutoring, volunteer tutor training, Adult Education (AE) classes, high school equivalency test preparation, and high school equivalency testing.
+Participants should be at least 18 years old and have verification they are no longer enrolled in K-12 school.

 Adult Education (AE) and test prep classes are available for adults who want to refresh their basic skills or prepare to take high school equivalency exams.
 There is no charge for these adult classes or tutoring sessions.

-The Adult Education Center is also an official adult GED® and HiSET® testing site.
-Visit https://ged.com/ or https://hiset.ets.org/ to scheduling high school equivalency testing at the Grenada Adult Education Center.
+The Adult Education Center is also an official Mississippi high school equivalency diploma testing site.
+Visit https://ged.com/ to schedule testing at the Grenada Adult Education Center.

-Adults who wish to volunteer as adult literacy tutors should call the Grenada League for Adult Development (GLAD) at 226-7462.
+Adults who wish to volunteer as adult literacy tutors should call or email email@example.com.
 Small group training and one-to-one tutor training is scheduled as needed.